cryo-warden/cryo-warden.github.io/_reflections/strengths-and-flaws.md

 ----

-#### Weakness #X: Sometimes goes into too much detail.
+#### Weakness #7: Sometimes goes into too much detail.

 During scrum meetings, I need to fight my natural impulses, otherwise everyone in the group will learn the exact cause of every interesting bug I've fixed.

-When we're designing a feature,
+When we were designing a feature, I would sometimes propose or inquire after details about the feature which the team would have preferred to leave alone until later in development.

 ----